openfaas/faas/guide/kong_integration_k8s.md

 Basic authentication does not protect from man in the middle attacks, so lets add SSL to encrypt the communication.

 Create a cert.
-Here in the demo, we are creating selfsigned certs, but in production you should skip this step and use your existing certificates (or get some from Lets Encrypt).
+Here in the demo, we are creating self signed certs, but in production you should skip this step and use your existing certificates (or get some from Lets Encrypt).
 ```
 $ openssl req -x509 -nodes -days 365 -newkey rsa:2048 \
   -keyout /tmp/selfsigned.key -out /tmp/selfsigned.pem \